Chapter 8.48

 B. Land, the topography or configuration of which, in any manmade state, whether as a result of grading operations, excavations, fill, or other alteration, interferes with the established drainage pattern over the property or from adjoining or other properties which does or may result in erosion, subsidence or surface water drainage programs of such magnitude as to be injurious to public health, safety and welfare or to neighboring properties.

-C. Buildings or structures which are partially destroyed, abandoned or permitted to remain in a state of partial construction without any substantial construction activity taking place for more than six months, or during any period or extension, after the issuance of a building permit.
+C. Buildings or structures which are partially destroyed, abandoned or permitted to remain in a state of partial construction without any substantial construction activity taking place for more than six months after the issuance of a building permit.

 D. The failure to secure and maintain from public access all doorways, windows and other openings into vacant or abandoned buildings or structures.

-E. Painted buildings that require repainting, and walls, retaining walls, fences or structures, or buildings, walls, fences or structures upon which the condition of the paint has become so deteriorated as to, in the opinion of the city manager or his or her designee, threaten the viability of the structure.
+E. Painted buildings and walls, retaining walls, fences or structures that require repainting, or buildings, walls, fences or structures upon which the condition of the paint has become so deteriorated as to permit decay, excessive checking, cracking, peeling, chalking, dry rot, warping or termite infestation.

 F. Broken windows.

-G. Overgrown, dead, decayed or hazardous vegetation which:
+G. Any overgrown, dead, decayed, diseased or hazardous tree, weeds, vegetation or debris which:

 1. May harbor rats, vermin or other disease carriers;